Vn0m/Vn0m/README.md

 🏃 I'm interested on web development

-🔭 I just finished CS50x

-🌱 I’m currently learning javascript, algorithms and more...
+🌱 I’m currently learning javascript, python and more...

 🔥 I’m looking to collaborate on future projects...